 “If you look at the workforce surveys and graphs over time, it has been exacerbated through the compounding of these effects.
 Before the 1980’s, the majority of vets were male.
 Now that this has flipped and the majority of the workforce is female, there has been no consideration made towards the conflicting role that she has inherited due to society’s expectation of being a mother and being a vet 24/7.”

 Laid out like this, Jocelyn makes a powerful statement and it helps us realise, for women this has been a major contributor to poor work/life balance.
 It’s not possible to be healthy with the expectations of looking after children at home and overworking at the clinic.
 Even for those who don’t have children, vets, as human beings deserve a quality of life where they can enjoy the pleasures of it.
-Including having downtime and enjoying life.
+Including having downtime and to actually enjoy life.
 It’s okay to say: